pupilfirst/wd301-scripts/typescript-fundamentals/fields-in-classes/README.md

 All the above functionalities along with what we have learned in the previous lessons will help you create, efficient and type-safe code, thereby reducing programming errors in your development.

-The major benefit of typescript which is pipe safety can solve a lot of programming errors, thereby helping you concentrate more on the application logic during your development.
+The major benefit of typescript which is type safety can solve a lot of programming errors, thereby helping you concentrate more on the application logic during your development.

 You can learn more about it [here](https://www.typescriptlang.org/docs/).